Effective Date: March 16, 2016

 On VMware web sites you can order products or services, register products, request information, subscribe to marketing or support materials, register to a secure extranet site to obtain access to product information, support, services and training, or apply for jobs at VMware.
 VMware may collect information about individuals such as their name, address, telephone number or email address, user IDs and passwords, billing and transaction information, credit card or other financial information and contact preferences.
+Additionally, VMware may collect information about your interactions and experiences on our websites, such as which pages you visit, what content you view and how often you come to our sites.
 Personal information collected online may be supplemented with information you provide to VMware through other VMware services, as well as other sources such as trade shows or seminars, and other data appending methods such as spot tags, tracking and cookies as referenced below.

-VMware will use personal information to provide customers, business partners and website visitors with information and services and to help us better understand your needs and interests.
-Specifically, we use your information to help you complete a transaction or order, to communicate with you, to deliver products/services to you, to bill you for products/services you purchased, and to provide ongoing service and support.
+VMware will use personal information to provide customers, business partners and website visitors with information, special offerings, sales alerts and services and to help us better understand your needs and interests.
+Specifically, we use your information to help you complete a transaction or order; to communicate with you; to deliver products/services to you; to improve our products, services, offerings, performance of our websites and the overall visitor experience; to bill you for products/services you purchased; and to provide ongoing service and support.
 If you do not provide us with your personal information, we may be unable to complete these functions.
 We may also pass on your information to a third party, such as a partner, if you have asked us to do so.
 Occasionally we may use your information to contact you to complete surveys that we use for marketing and quality assurance purposes.

 Some VMware services may be co-branded and offered in conjunction with another company.
 If you register for or use such services, both VMware and the other company may receive information collected in conjunction with the co-branded services.